ExistensialReset/flowmosr/README.md

 This is a living blueprint of Flow.

-This is not something you need to understand.
+This is not something you need to understand all of, at first.

 It is something you can grow into.